MrClassicT/bibla/README.md

 bibla will check these files for a variety of style issues and deviations from the biblatex spec (http://www.biblatex.org/Format/, https://en.wikipedia.org/wiki/biblatex).
 Each possible type of issue is formulated as a rule.
 Each rule is identified by a unique code.
 Some examples of rules are

+Everything below this line is mostly a copy/paste of the original and still has to be reviewed/changed!
 Rule ID|Rule description
 -|-
 `D00`|Entry not in alphabetical order by ke